Styxxy/azure-custom-roles/Microsoft.PowerBIDedicated/powerbi-embedded-operator.md

-# Azure Portal Dashboard Contributor
+# Power BI Embedded Operator

-This role has by default all read actions allowed.
+This role has by default all read actions allowed (on the Microsoft.PowerBIDedicated resource provider).
 Additionaly specific actions are allow to perform operational tasks.

 All actions can be found in the [documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations#microsoftpowerbidedicated).